 The Company uses forward currency contracts as hedges of its exposure to foreign currency risk in forecast transactions and firm commitments.
+The ineffective portion relating to foreign currency contracts is recognised in the Statement of Profit

-The the Statement of Profit and Loss when the hedged transaction affects profit and loss, i.e. when the hedged financial income or financial expense is recognised or when a forecast sale occurs.
+Amounts recognised as OCI are transferred to the Statement of Profit and Loss when the hedged transaction affects profit and loss, i.e. when the hedged financial income or financial expense is recognised or when a forecast sale occurs.
 When the hedged item is the cost of a non-financial asset or non-financial liability, the amounts recognised as OCI are transferred to the initial carrying amount of the non-financial asset or liability.